pudly/schmopera-hugo/content/articles/creators-in-concert-jake-heggie.md

 date = "2016-03-09T20:20:00+00:00"
 lastmod = "2016-03-10T11:08:00+00:00"
 publishDate = "2016-03-10T10:45:00+00:00"
 short_description = "Heggie will take the piano, along with soprano Talise Trevigne, mezzo Elise Quagliata, tenor Stephen Costello and baritone Joseph Lattanzi.
-The four singers have been involved in the workshopping and performance history of Heggie's works, and with the in-demand American composer, they'll perform selections from Moby-Dick, Dead Man Walking, Three Decembers and more." slug = "creators-in-concert-jake-heggie" title = "Creators in Concert: Jake Heggie"
+The four singers have been involved in the workshopping and performance history of Heggie&#039;s works, and with the in-demand American composer, they&#039;ll perform selections from Moby-Dick, Dead Man Walking, Three Decembers and more." slug = "creators-in-concert-jake-heggie" title = "Creators in Concert: Jake Heggie"
 +++